-You can use the Power BI Business continuity dashboard populated by Workplace Analytics data to gain insights into how your organization and your employees are being impacted by the shift to remote work.
+The Business continuity dashboard uses a Template that’s populated by Workplace Analytics data to gain insights into how your organization and your employees are being impacted by the shift to remote work.

 This dashboard directionally highlights where the shift to remote work might have the largest impacts, offering a measurable starting point for helping leaders understand where they might use tools and processes to support and sustain new ways of working.

 The dashboard enables you to visualize and explore the following top-level business questions asked by leaders:

 - What are the impacts of work-life integration?

 - How are work patterns evolving?

 - How can remote work effectiveness be improved?

 To populate the dashboard in Power BI, you must set up and successfully run the predefined Business continuity and Hourly collaboration queries in Workplace Analytics.
 The results of these queries will refresh your downloaded Power BI dashboard on a weekly basis.